uidaholib/main-web-redesign_draft/content/covid19/impact.md

 - Friday: 8am - 5pm
 - Sunday: 2pm - 8pm

-Visit the [Reference Services]({{ '/help/' | relative_url }}) page to ask librarians questions via chat, text, or email.
+Visit the [Reference Services page]({{ '/help/' | relative_url }}) to ask librarians questions via chat, text, or email.
-You can also make a research appointment for individualized help via Zoom, tailored to finding relevant resources for your specific information need.
+You can also make an appointment for individualized research help via Zoom, tailored to finding relevant resources for your specific information need.
+Visit the [Research Assistance page]({{ '/help/research.html' | relative_url }}) to request a meeting.

 #### Curriculum Center Virtual Service